 London baby activities

 There are plenty of baby-friendly activities in London.
 There are baby play areas, baby swimming classes and baby music classes.
 London’s libraries offer lots of fun things for babies, such as story time or baby yoga.
-Some libraries also have baby sensory sessions where more than one baby can join in and the parent too.
+Some libraries in England also have baby sensory sessions where more than one baby can join in and the parent too.
 They’re a great way to tire your little one out too.